E-Fest Competitions

 An elevator pitch is a brief, persuasive speech that you use to spark interest in what you and/or your organization does.
 Designed to create interest in a project, idea, or product... or in yourself!

-NEW!
-The ASME Extended Reality Challenge (XRC): Lunar Landers tasks students to design and race a spacecraft in a virtual reality setting using CAD and programming skills.
+The ASME Extended Reality Challenge (XRC): Lunar Lander tasks students to design and race a spacecraft in a virtual reality setting using CAD and programming skills.

 ASME Extended Reality Challenge: Autonomous Vehicles